moorepants/learn-multibody-dynamics/mass.rst

    \bar{I}_a = \hat{n}_a \cdot \breve{I}^{S/O}

-.. todo:: Add the rigid body form of the inertia dyadic equation.

 Note that we have now described the inertia of the set of particles without needing to specify a vector :math:`\hat{n}_a`.
 This inertia dyadic contains the complete description of inertia with respect to point :math:`O` about any axis.